 - Possess the physical ability to perform tasks required of radiographers, as written in the application.

-- Participate in a PSB (Pyschological Services Bureau) Health Occupations test administered at the King's Daughters' Health campus.
+- Participate in a PSB (Pyschological Services Bureau) Health Occupations test administered at the Norton King's Daughters' Health campus.
 All applicants submitting a completed application will be notified of the available test dates and times.
 These test dates are scheduled in April each year.

 - Attend an interview with the admissions committee, if requested.
 Interviews are typically held in early May.
 Following the April 1 deadline, all applications are reviewed by the admissions committee of the program.
 Those applications that meet the published admissions standards are then evaluated in terms of academic potential.
 All applicants are rated on a point system based on their high school transcripts, college transcripts, ACT/SAT scores and PSB scores.
 Based on this point system, interviews are granted to the top 12 applicants.
 Interviews are held to determine the candidate's motivation, ability to communicate, ability to work with others and realistic orientation to the field of radiologic technology.
 Six qualified students will be selected from those interviewed.
-Two alternates will also be selected, in the event that all six students do not enter the program.
+Eligible and desired alternates will also be selected, in the event that all six students do not enter the program.